deepaksood619/deepaksood619.github.io/docs/languages/sql/dql-data-query-language/analytical-queries.md

  revenue - LAG(revenue) OVER (PARTITION BY branch ORDER BY month) AS revenue_delta FROM branch_month_sales
 ORDER BY branch, month

+-- using ANY_VALUE and IF to transpose rows in columns based on rank WITH ranked_transactions AS (
+SELECT
+atr.userId,
+atr.operation,
+atr.confirmedAt,
+ROW_NUMBER() OVER (PARTITION BY atr.userId
+ORDER BY
+atr.confirmedAt ASC) AS rn
+FROM
+all_transactions atr
+)
+SELECT
+rt.UserId,
+ANY_VALUE(IF(rt.rn = 1, rt.operation, NULL), TRUE) AS firstEntryProduct,
+ANY_VALUE(IF(rt.rn = 2, rt.operation, NULL), TRUE) AS secondEntryProduct,
+FROM ranked_transactions rt GROUP BY userId
 ```

 ## Links